Joy Olson

-Joy Olson is an expert on human rights and U.S. policy toward Latin America, who was named Executive Director of The Washington Office on Latin America (WOLA) in 2003.
+Joy Olson is an expert on human rights and U.S. policy toward Latin America, who was Executive Director of The Washington Office on Latin America (WOLA) between 2003 and 2016.

 Education

-Olson received her bachelor's degree in History from Trinity College and earned a Masters in Latin American studies from the National Autonomous University of Mexico, following two years' work in community development in Honduras.
+Olson received her bachelor's degree in history from Trinity College and earned a master's in Latin American studies from the National Autonomous University of Mexico, following two years' work in community development in Honduras.

 Work history

 Prior to joining WOLA, Ms. Olson directed the Latin America Working Group (LAWG), a coalition of sixty non-governmental organizations working to promote peaceful and just U.S. foreign policy toward Latin America.
 Her many accomplishments include leading NGO efforts to increase U.S. funding for Central American peace accords implementation and a successful advocacy effort to lift the ban on food and medicine sales to Cuba.
 In the 1980s she worked on immigration and refugees issues and developed legislation to suspend the deportation of Salvadoran refugees from the United States.